mozilla/data-docs/src/concepts/choosing_a_dataset_mobile.md

 Each app has it's own set of release channels and each app implements them in it's own way.
 Most have a `nightly`, `beta`, `release` and an `other` channel, used at various stages of development.
 Users sign up to test pre-released versions of the app.
 In Focus Android, the `beta` channel uses the same APK in the Google Play Store as the `release` channel, but beta users get access to this version earlier than the release population.
 Once the `release` version is published, Beta users will be on the same version of the app as Release users and will be indistinguishable (without a query going back and flagging them by clientid).
 Beta releases have their `normalized_channel` tagged `release` and the only way to filter to beta users is to check that they were on a higher version number before the official release date.

 There was an incident on Oct 25, 2018 where a chunk of `client_id`s on Firefox Android were reset to the same `client_id`.
-For more information see the blameless post mortem document [here](https://docs.google.com/document/d/1r1PDQnqhsrPkft0pB46v9uhXGxR_FzK4laKJLGttXdA) or [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1501329).
+For more information see the blameless post-mortem document [here](https://docs.google.com/document/d/1r1PDQnqhsrPkft0pB46v9uhXGxR_FzK4laKJLGttXdA) or [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1501329).
 Because of this, some retention analyses spanning this time frame may be impacted.

 ### Upcoming Changes

 In future, Android apps will use Glean - the new mobile telemetry SDK.
-Plans are to integrate this new SDK starting with Project Fenix, then update the other existing apps to Glean starting H22019.
+Plans are to integrate this new SDK starting with Project Fenix, then update the other existing apps to Glean starting the second half of 2019.
 Instead of `core` and `event` pings, Glean will send `baseline`, `metrics` and `events` pings.
 For more information on Glean visit their [GitHub page](https://github.com/mozilla-mobile/android-components/tree/master/components/service/glean/#contact) or #Glean on Slack.